 Shabbat Services with MesorahDC*

-On the first and third Fridays and Saturdays of every month, rabbis and chazzans of MesorahDC lead a traditional service with soulful melodies and contemporary insights.
-Friday night services are followed by dinner.
+Rabbis and chazzans of MesorahDC lead a traditional service with soulful melodies and contemporary insights.
+The Friday night service is followed by dinner.
 There is separate seating for men and women during the service.
 (Services are not held during the summer.)
 MesorahDC is an independent program that uses space at Sixth & I.

-For more information about Shabbat services, contact our Jewish Programming Event Planner, Abby Eisen.
+For more information about Shabbat services, contact Kira.